MarveenReyes/Data-Analysis-Projects/README.md

 ----- File Format: PBIX

+3. Pandas Functions Practice with Alex the Analyst (Youtube Content Creator)

+Description: A practice file created while following a Pandas tutorial by Alex the Analyst.
+This file focuses on implementing various Pandas functions and techniques without conducting         meaningful analysis.
+It's a great resource for anyone looking to learn or refine their skills in data manipulation using Pandas.
+    Technologies: Python, Pandas

+-
+-
+-
+-

 Contributing
 I welcome contributions to improve my projects!
 If you have suggestions, feel free to fork the repository and create a pull request.